yingxingcheng/gray-model/README.md

-# GM(1,1) Grey Model Project
+# GM(1,1) Gray Model Project
-This Python project is an implementation of the GM(1,1) grey prediction model.
+This Python project is an implementation of the GM(1,1) gray prediction model.
 It is a data-driven, time-series forecasting method commonly used in systems with incomplete information or poor information.

 ## Prerequisites
 The project requires Python 3 and the following Python libraries installed: